Onboard Citrix ADC instances using Citrix ADM service connect

 Out of the total selected ADC instances, some instances might qualify for auto-onboarding (based on minimum version criteria).
 You can see the instances that qualify for auto-onboarding.

-Enter the ADC user name and password.
-These credentials must be ADC user admin credentials, and ADM uses these credentials to onboard ADC.
-Click Start onboarding to onboard your ADC instances on ADM.
+If you want to onboard without the test run, enter the ADC user name and password.
+The credentials must be ADC user admin credentials, and Citrix ADM uses these credentials to onboard ADC.
+Click Start auto onboarding to onboard your ADC instances on Citrix ADM.

 Auto-onboarding might take up to 2-5 minutes to complete.